Types of trams: Nursery tram

-A number of systems have introduced restaurant trams, particularly as a tourist attraction.
-This is specifically a modern trend.
-Systems which have or have had restaurant trams include Adelaide, Bendigo and Melbourne, in Australia; Brussels in Belgium; The Hague in the Netherlands; Christchurch in New Zealand; Milan, Rome and Turin in Italy; Moscow, Russia; Almaty, Kazakhstan and Zürich, Switzerland.

-Restaurant trams are particularly popular in Melbourne where they operate as the Colonial Tramcar Restaurant.
-Three of the iconic W class trams were converted to restaurant trams in 1983.
-All three often run in tandem and there are usually multiple meal sittings.
-Bookings often close months in advance.
-As from mid-October 2018, Melbourne's restaurant trams were temporarily taken off the road after failing a Yarra Trams' safety assessment due to badly weathered underlying structures.
-Until the trams again meet safety standards, the trams are offering stationary dining.
-As of October 2019, they are still not running.

-Bistro trams with buffets operated on ordinary services between 1924 and 2014 on the U76 Rheinbahn route between Krefeld and Düsseldorf in Germany, and for a brief period in 1911 on the Amsterdam-Zandvoort line.

-A related type of tram is the pub tram, such as SpåraKoff, which serves alcoholic drinks only.

 Tourist tram

 A heritage tram operated by Tranvía de Sóller.
 Heritage trams are operated to draw tourists and tram enthusiasts.

 Many systems have retained historical trams which will often run over parts of the system for tourists and tram enthusiasts.

 In Melbourne, Australia, several iconic W class trams run throughout the city in a set route which circles the Central Business District.
 They are primarily for the use of tourists, although often also used by regular commuters.

 Tram-train

 A tram-train is a light-rail public transport system where trams run through from an urban tramway network to main-line railway lines which are shared with conventional trains.
 This allows passengers to travel from suburban areas into city-centre destinations without having to change from a train to a tram.

 Tram-train operation uses vehicles such as the Flexity Link and Regio-Alstom Citadis, which are suited for use on urban tram lines and also meet the necessary indication, power, and strength requirements for operation on main-line railways.

 It has been primarily developed in Germanic countries, in particular Germany and Switzerland.
 Karlsruhe is a notable pioneer of the tram-train.